akras14/alexkras.com/posts/google-steal/post.md

 title: Google May Be Stealing Your Mobile Traffic
 ...

+I'll get to the bottom of my accusation in a little bit, but first please allow me to set up some framework.

 ## Accelerated Mobile Pages
 Have you heard of Accelerated Mobile Pages (AMP)?
 It's a newish open source project that Google launched in the February of 2016.